Crisis Help

 What is ADHD, really?

-Under current diagnostic criteria, several symptoms must be present before age 12, persist for at least six months, occur in two or more settings (for example, home and school), and cause clear impairment in day-to-day functioning at school, work, or home.
-ADHD is a lifelong neurodevelopmental condition; many people are first diagnosed in adolescence or adulthood, particularly women and people from communities where ADHD has historically been under-recognised.
+Under current DSM-5 criteria, several symptoms must be present before age 12, persist for at least six months, occur in two or more settings (for example home and school), and cause clear impairment in day to day functioning at school, work, or home.

 ADHD is not caused by parenting style, laziness, diet, or screen time.
 Family and twin studies show a strong genetic contribution, and research points to differences in fronto-striatal brain networks and in the regulation of dopamine and norepinephrine.
 These systems support executive functions such as planning, working memory, and sustained attention.